rosettajs/api/README.md

 ## Roadmap

 * Document the universal API for libraries to adopt
-* Implement a proxy for Angular.js
+* Implement a proxy for Angular.js (in progress: https://github.com/rosettajs/angularjs)
 * Implement a proxy for React
 * Implement a proxy for Angular
 * Implement a proxy for Vue